tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Come up with small test cases.
   - Step through the code (not your algorithm!) with those sample input.
   - You should emulate a debugger when stepping through.
+  - Is there duplicated code?
+Perhaps you can refactor them.
+  - Is there repeated work done?
+Can the time complexity be improved by reusing previously computed values?
 - Analyze your code.
   - Give the time/space complexity.
   - Explain trade-offs made in the code possibly in terms of time/space.